ComSSA/www.comssa.org.au/minutes/2014-04-15/index.md

   * Now that the minutes are public:
     * Avoid using nicknames
-    * Editions should only be in the agenda, not the minutes
-    * We need to be careful when publicly quoting others like Amanda
+    * We need to be careful when publicly quoting others
     * Complaints against members are to be made anonymous

 ## Treasury report